SUBMISSION DEADLINE – August 31, 2020

 LINK TO SUBMISSION FORM

-Lockdown, distancing, quarantine.
-Many of us stay at home.
-Some of us can’t.
-Not all of us have more time to ourselves; many of us have a lot less.
-But we are all thinking about the change, how it is changing us, and how it will change our future.
-And Then is a storytelling exhibit that shares our visions of what lies beyond the current global crisis.
+We are all thinking about changes, how they are changing us, and how they will change our future.
+AND THEN is a storytelling exhibit that shares our visions of what lies beyond.
 What do you hope for?
 What do you fear?
-What kind of world do you want ?
+What kind of world do you want?
 What do you think it will take to get there?

 Agitator seeks poems, love stories, adventures, essays; maybe some documentation of a really amazing neighborhood project that people you know are putting together.